eye-division/johncammack/_publications/building-organizational-resilience.md

   secure its long-term financial sustainability.

-  'This is an essential guide for so many leaders and potential leaders!’<br />Dr Christine Allen, Executive Director, CAFOD
+  "This is an essential guide for so many leaders and potential leaders"<br />Dr Christine Allen, Executive Director, CAFOD
 main_image_path: /uploads/building-organizational-resilience-cover.jpg
 videos:
   - videoid: AjSeUMYD9nk